brevzin/cpp_proposals/2322_fold/fold.md

 `with_iter` is not the best suffix, but the rest seem to work out ok.

-## The proposal: short-circuiting and iterator-returning
+## The proposal: iterator-returning left folds

 One solution to the combinatorial explosion problem, as suggested by Tristan Brindle, is to simply not consider all of these options as being necessarily orthogonal.
 That is, providing a left-fold that returns a value is very valuable and highly desired.
-But having both a left- and right-fold that do short circuiting and return an iterator?
-Do we even need a short-circuiting fold that *doesn't* return an iterator?
+But having both a left- and right-fold that return an iterator?

 In other words, if you want the common and convenient thing, we'll provide that: `foldl` and `foldl1` will exist and just return a value.
 But if you want a more complex tool, it'll be a little more complicated to use.
 In other words, what this paper is proposing is six algorithms (with two overloads each):